Dyson V12 Detect vs. V15 Detect: Which Option Is Better?

 It will show the error and inform consumers how to fix it through a graphic illustration.

-Again, the Dyson V15 utilizes the full-sized 3600 mAh lithium battery with a max run time of over 83 minutes with the slim roller attachment, while the V12 uses a smaller 2500 mAh battery, cutting the run time down to 63 minutes.
+Again, the Dyson V15 uses the full-sized 3600 mAh lithium battery, offering a max run time of over 83 minutes with the slim roller attachment, while the V12 uses a smaller 2500 mAh battery, cutting the run time to 63 minutes.

 One plus with the V12 is it runs much longer than the Micro 1.5KG.
 It’s a better alternative than the Micro 1.5KG for cleaning larger homes with carpet.

-The V12 did run longer in the auto (or middle) setting, but the V15 picks up better (100% average), offsetting any run time advantage.
+The V12 did run longer in the auto (or middle) setting, but the V15 picked up better (100% average), offsetting any runtime advantage.

 Airflow Comparison